 Marine Mammal Stock Assessment Reports

-- Alaska Draft Marine Mammal Stock Assessments (PDF, 247 pages)
+- Alaska Marine Mammal Stock Assessments (PDF, 99 pages)

-- U.S. Atlantic and Gulf of Mexico Draft Marine Mammal Stock Assessment (PDF, 496 pages)
+- Atlantic Marine Mammal Stock Assessments (PDF, 317 pages)

-- U.S. Pacific Draft Marine Mammal Stock Assessment (PDF, 180 pages)
+- U.S. Pacific Marine Mammal Stock Assessments (PDF, 153 pages)

-NOAA Fisheries prepares marine mammal stock assessment reports (SARs) annually, as directed by the Marine Mammal Protection Act.
-The reports are prepared in consultation with one or more of three regional Scientific Review Groups (SRGs).
-We are currently accepting public comments on our 2020 draft Marine Mammal Stock Assessment Reports by March 9, 2021.
+NOAA Fisheries prepares marine mammal stock assessment reports annually, as directed by the Marine Mammal Protection Act.
+The reports are prepared in consultation with one or more of three regional Scientific Review Groups.

-- for which the level of direct human-caused mortality exceeds the potential biological removal level;
+- A marine mammal stock for which the level of direct human-caused mortality exceeds the potential biological removal level

-- which, based on the best available scientific information, is declining and is likely to be listed as a threatened species under the ESA within the foreseeable future; or
+- A stock which, based on the best scientific information available, is declining and is likely to be listed as a threatened species under the Endangered Species Act within the foreseeable future